wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (5) The Secretary must send to the applicant a copy of any reports filed with the District Licensing Agency under this section.

-    Section 124(1)(a): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 124(1)(a): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

-    Sections 124(2): replaced, on 1 April 2000, by [section 71][453] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Sections 124(2): substituted, on 1 April 2000, by [section 71][476] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Sections 124(3): replaced, on 1 April 2000, by [section 71][453] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Sections 124(3): substituted, on 1 April 2000, by [section 71][476] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Sections 124(4): inserted, on 1 April 2000, by [section 71][453] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Sections 124(4): added, on 1 April 2000, by [section 71][476] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Sections 124(5): inserted, on 1 April 2000, by [section 71][453] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Sections 124(5): added, on 1 April 2000, by [section 71][476] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 125 Unopposed applications to be granted, opposed applications to be forwarded to Licensing Authority

 *   (1) If, in respect of any application for the renewal of a manager's certificate, no report filed with the District Licensing Agency under [section 124][138] raises any matter in opposition to the application, the District Licensing Agency shall renew the certificate on the conditions presently attaching to it for a further period of 3 years.

-    (1A) However, if the District Licensing Agency renews a general manager's certificate during the period specified in subsection (1B) and the certificate is for a manager who does not hold a prescribed qualification referred to in [section 117A][131] (as substituted by the [Sale of Liquor Amendment Act 2004][454]), the District Licensing Agency must renew the certificate for a further period of 2 years.
+    (1A) However, if the District Licensing Agency renews a general manager's certificate during the period specified in subsection (1B) and the certificate is for a manager who does not hold a prescribed qualification referred to in [section 117A][131] (as substituted by the [Sale of Liquor Amendment Act 2004][477]), the District Licensing Agency must renew the certificate for a further period of 2 years.

     (1B) The period---

-    *   (a) begins 1 month after an Order in Council is made appointing a commencement date for [Part 2][455] of the Sale of Liquor Amendment Act 1999; and
+    *   (a) begins 1 month after an Order in Council is made appointing a commencement date for [Part 2][478] of the Sale of Liquor Amendment Act 1999; and

     *   (b) ends on the close of the day before that commencement date.